Computer graphics lighting

-Computer graphics lighting encompasses the range of techniques used to simulate light within computer graphics.
-These methods vary in computational complexity, offering artists flexibility in both visual detail and performance.
-Graphics professionals can select from a wide array of light sources, lighting models, shading techniques, and effects to meet the specific requirements of each project.
+Computer graphics lighting is the collection of techniques used to simulate light in computer graphics scenes.
+While lighting techniques offer flexibility in the level of detail and functionality available, they also operate at different levels of computational demand and complexity.
+Graphics artists can choose from a variety of light sources, models, shading techniques, and effects to suit the needs of each application.

 Light sources

 Light sources allow for different ways to introduce light into graphics scenes.

 Point

 Point sources emit light from a single point in all directions, with the intensity of the light decreasing with distance.
 An example of a point source is a standalone light bulb.